- Allergic Living - http://allergicliving.com -

 Let’s start with your vehicle.
 If you’re driving an SUV, it burns one-half to two-thirds more fuel than a regular car.
 As for cars, newer models can vary considerably on environmental and energy efficiency, so compare both fuel efficiency and emission controls before buying or leasing.

-But in the shorter term, what can you do this summer?
+In the shorter term, what can you do now?

 - Carpool, use public transportation, walk or bike (if it’s not a smoggy day).
 One car commuter uses as much energy as a transit rider uses in 10 years.
 Viewed another way, if you take public transit instead of a vehicle for a year, you can save nearly a tonne of pollutants, including carbon dioxide.

 - Avoid idling.
-Ontario stats show 3 per cent of fuel is wasted by idling.
+Canadian statistics show 3 per cent of fuel is wasted by idling.

 - Tune up your car.
 If we all did it on a regular basis, we could reduce Nitrogen oxides by 12 per cent and volatile organic compounds (VOCs), a key part of smog, by 30 per cent.